YunoRock/yunoconfig/README.md

 Do not worry about having the latest versions of your programs.

 > Sane principle: rely on the fewest components.
 They have to be simple.
-A kernel, a simple init, a simple service management that mostly only keep track of the PID of your service, services that only read their configuration files, work on few defined directories, write simple logs in text files and may have a database.
+A kernel, a simple init, a simple service management that almost only keeps track of the PID of your service, services that only read their configuration files, work on few defined directories, write simple logs in text files and may have a database.
 That is simplicity.

-Here a simple table with our arguments against the use of these programs:
+Here a table with our reasons not to use these programs:

 Software | reason not to use
 -------- | ----------------------------------